 In collaboration with researchers at the Department of Computer Science (UNIGE) and the Swiss Institute of Bioinformatics at EPFL, David Shore’s team has undertaken to characterize nucleosomes present in every gene promoter of yeast DNA.
 This unicellular fungus is used as a model organism because it functions in many respects like a mammalian cell.
 As do human cells, yeast also possesses so-called ‘fragile’ nucleosomes.
 Discovered by chance and termed ‘fragile’ because they don’t resist as well as the others to certain enzymes, their nature and function remained elusive.

-A unique type of dynamic nucleosome
+A unique type of dynamic nucleosomes

-“We have revealed the existence of two types of promoters, which differ by the presence of 'fragile' nucleosomes", says Slawomir Kubik, first author of the study and researcher at UNIGE.
+“We have revealed the existence of two types of promoters, which display different three-dimensional configurations and differ by the presence of ‘fragile’ nucleosomes”, says Slawomir Kubik, first author of the study and researcher at UNIGE.
 The scientists also found out that the type of promoter containing ‘fragile’ nucleosomes is strongly associated with high levels of transcription.
 They speculate that the dynamic nature of the ‘fragile’ nucleosome plays an important role in increasing access of the proteins initiating the transcription to the promoter.
 “The genome probably stays in a very compact state most of the time, with nucleosomes winding the DNA like a tight spring.
 We believe that the presence of dynamic nucleosomes at highly expressed genes helps to unwind this spring rapidly and as often as necessary”, comments David Shore.